Nehru Stadium, Guwahati

-Nehru Stadium is a multi-purpose stadium in Guwahati, Assam, India.
+Nehru Stadium, also known as the RG Baruah Sports Complex, is a multi-purpose stadium in Guwahati, Assam, India.
 In 1962, Radha Govinda Baruah supervised and built the stadium.
 He named it after the first prime minister of India Jawaharlal Nehru.
 It can host 25,000 spectators.
 The stadium is operated by the Board of Sports of Assam, Government of Assam.
 It has been mainly used for football and cricket.

 Nehru Stadium has hosted 13 One Day Internationals matches and many matches of domestic cricket tournaments including Ranji Trophy, Duleep Trophy and Deodhar Trophy.
 In football, it hosts the prestigious Bordoloi Trophy and all three divisions of GSA Football League regularly.
 The stadium has also hosted the Santosh Trophy and Federation Cup, two top level domestic football tournaments of India.